Jacobsgames/TMGUI/README.md

 - In `AUTO` or `POS(x,y)` mode, an elements width expands in `tm_vbox`, and height expands in `tm_hbox`

 **Grid-Based Pixel-Perfect Canvas Autoscaling**
-- Define your programs grid dimentions (80x45 = 16:9)
+- Define your programs grid dimentions (80x45 = 16:9) with `tm_init(w,h)`
-- The autoscalingkeeps your grid canvas at the maximum size, adding letter/pillarboxing when needed
+- The auto scaling sizes your canvas to fit the current window size, adding letter/pillarboxing where needed
-- Canvas will only scale to pixel perfect multiples
+- Canvas will only scale to pixel perfect multiples, no weird artefacts!

 **Flat Layout System**
 - Supports `tm_vbox(...)` and `tm_hbox(...)` with deterministic cursor-based layout